Understanding what makes the human brain tick (or buy) can be the difference between a shipping strategy that wins customers or turns them away.

 Do you ever feel more excited in the run-up to Christmas than on Christmas day itself?
 It’s all to do with anticipation dopamine, which works similarly for online shopping too.

 A study by Robert Sapolsky found that the brain releases dopamine in anticipation of a reward rather than in receipt of an award – making the order transit process the most exciting part of the customer journey.
 But, this only works when a customer knows their order is coming, which is why confirmation emails, delivery updates and parcel tracking are vital in the customer experience.

 Expectations directly influence levels of personal satisfaction.
 Therefore, if you promise fast and secure deliveries, you must deliver them or outsource to an eCommerce fulfilment partner that can.

 Positive surprises create an unforeseen stimulus in the brain that triggers positive emotions.
-Therefore, when an order arrives on-time, is perfectly packaged and is of a quality superior to your competitors’, you automatically deliver positive feelings to your customers too.
-This is especially important with luxury fulfilment, where attention to detail, quality control and superior packaging can make all the difference.
+Therefore, when an order arrives on time, is perfectly packaged and is of a quality superior to your competitors, you automatically deliver positive feelings to your customers too.